MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 ### Creating a resource group

 The following commands create a uniquely named resource group using variables and the [Az Group Create](/cli/azure/group#az-group-create) command.
+Quotation marks are used for the $location variable because the location variable has a space in it.

 ```azurecli
 resourceGroup="msdocs-learn-bash-$randomIdentifier"